animaz2025/GumballClientV0.5/README.md

 No Strip         || Prevents you from stripping logs Number81         || Counts to 81 in chat
-Numby Chat       || Improves your chat experience in various ways NumbyRPC         || Displays Numby Hack as your presence on Discord Ride Stats       || Nametag with information about rideable entities.
+Numby Chat       || Improves your chat experience in various ways NumbyRPC         || Displays GumballClient as your presence on Discord Ride Stats       || Nametag with information about rideable entities.
 Safe Fire        || Does not allow you to walk into fire sources Safety Net       || Places a block under you if your reach a set Y level